soundpress/RulesOfNYC/docs/c04/index.rst

 (d) Bidder Submissions.

    (1) Bid Form and Content.
-The IFB shall provide a form on which the bidder shall insert the bid price, or other information requested, if any, pursuant to 3-02 (o)(1), and shall sign and submit along with all other necessary submissions.
+The IFB shall provide a form on which the bidder shall insert the bid price, or other information requested, if any, pursuant to 9 RCNY § 3-02(o)(1), and shall sign and submit along with all other necessary submissions.
 Bids shall be typewritten or written legibly in ink.
 Erasures or alterations shall be initialed by the signer in ink.
 All bids shall be signed in ink.
 The bid invitation also shall require that the bid be submitted in a sealed envelope, addressed as required in the bid documents, on or before the time and at the place designated in the bid documents.
 If so provided in the solicitation, sealed bids may be submitted electronically.
-Where award will be made to the bidder whose bid represents the best value to the City, the IFB may also provide that other information requested, if any, may be submitted up to thirty (30) days from the bid opening by all bidders whose bids are to be considered pursuant to 3-02(o)(1)(iii).
+Where award will be made to the bidder whose bid represents the best value to the City, the IFB may also provide that other information requested, if any, may be submitted up to thirty (30) days from the bid opening by all bidders whose bids are to be considered pursuant to 9 RCNY § 3-02(o)(1)(iii).

    (2) Bid Samples and Descriptive Literature.
 The IFB shall state that the submission of bid samples and descriptive literature, regardless of any attempt by a bidder to condition the bid, will not be deemed to vary any of the provisions of the IFB.